 SQL Server IN vs EXISTS

 The IN operator is typically used to filter a column for a certain list of values.
-For example:
+For example, review this SELECT statement:

 SELECT [ProductSubcategoryKey] ,[EnglishProductSubcategoryName] ,[ProductCategoryKey] FROM [AdventureWorksDW2017].[dbo].[DimProductSubcategory] WHERE [ProductCategoryKey] IN (1,2);

 This query searches for all the product subcategories which belong to the product categories Bikes and Categories (ProductCategoryKey 1 and 2).